wrtobin/wrtobin.github.io/index.md

 I previously worked as a post-doctoral researcher and graduate researcher at the the Scientific Computation Research Center [(SCOREC)](https://www.scorec.rpi.edu/) at Rensselear Polytechnic Institute where I earned my PhD in Computer Science.
 I develop software for HPC machines and applications.
 My thesis work involved the development of tools and libraries for the efficient implementation and execution of multi-scale numerical simulations on HPC architectures.

-Much of the contect below has not been updated since my transition from post-doctoral researcher to research staff at LLNL, but it does still provide an overview of my previous work and research.
+Much of the content below has not been updated since my transition from post-doctoral researcher to research staff at LLNL, but it does still provide an overview of my previous work and research.

 ### Research